mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/pangu_alpha.md

 - `pangu_alpha.py`: Define the PanguAlpha model.
 In this script, those basic building blocks of a general Transformer model, such as TransformerEncoder and TransformerEncoderLayer, are imported from MindSpore Transformers suite.
 See the [API Documentation](https://mindformers.readthedocs.io/zh-cn/latest/docs/api_python/README.html).
 - `pangu_alpha_config.py`: Define configurations of PanguAlpha model.
 - `pangu_alpha_wrapcell.py`: Define the one step training cell。
 - `train.py`: The training entry script.
-In this script, the semi-automatic parallel mode `SEMI_AUTO_PARALLEL` is enabled by the `set_auto_parallel_context` interface, indicating that users can automatically complete the sharding with the help of the framework by configuring the sharding strategy for the operator.
+In this script, the semi-automatic parallel mode `SEMI_AUTO_PARALLEL` is enabled by the `set_auto_parallel_context` interface, indicating that users can automatically complete the sharding with the help of MindSpore by configuring the sharding strategy for the operator.
 According to the features of operation volume and calculation methods in different network layers, choosing the appropriate sharding strategy is the focus of this paper.
 In addition, you can configure the optimizer parallelism and pipeline parallelism through the `enable_parallel_optimizer` and `pipeline_stages` parameters.
 - `predict.py`: The predicting entry script.
 This script supports parallel prediction.
-Same as training script, the semi-automatic parallel mode `SEMI_AUTO_PARALLEL` is enabled by the `set_auto_parallel_context` interface, indicating that users can automatically complete the sharding with the help of the framework by configuring the sharding strategy for the operator.
+Same as training script, the semi-automatic parallel mode `SEMI_AUTO_PARALLEL` is enabled by the `set_auto_parallel_context` interface, indicating that users can automatically complete the sharding with the help of MindSpore by configuring the sharding strategy for the operator.
 Distributed inference scenarios require loading distributed weights.

 ## Embedding Layer

 In language model training, the input data are sentences composed of words, and we usually use the Embedding algorithm to implement word vectorization, which maps the words and their location information into word vectors of size dimension `config.hidden_size`.
 The Embedding layer in the PanGu model consists of two parts, location encoding and word embedding, and implements basic data parallelism and model parallelism logic through `mindformers.modules.VocabEmbedding`.

 The following code shows that the `Gather` operator takes two inputs and finds the corresponding vectors in the lookup table `embedding_table` according to the index `input_ids`.
 The lookup table is a parameter to be learned during training and statically occupies memory resources on the card.
 We can decide to use a data parallel strategy for the `Gather` operator to slice the index batch dimension or a model parallel strategy to row slice the lookup table depending on the size of the lookup table.
-When the word list range `config.vocab_size` is large, it is recommended to choose a model parallel strategy for `word_embedding`, and the framework will automatically introduce computation and communication operators to handle out-of-bounds lookup cases.
+When the word list range `config.vocab_size` is large, it is recommended to choose a model parallel strategy for `word_embedding`, and MindSpore will automatically introduce computation and communication operators to handle out-of-bounds lookup cases.

 - Data parallel strategy `gather.shard(((1, 1), (parallel_config.data_parallel, 1)))`

 - Model parallel strategy `gather.shard(((parallel_config.model_parallel, 1), (1, 1)))`

-> The scripts and articles use config.data_parallel and config.model_parallel to refer to the data parallel slice dimension size and the model parallel slice dimension size.
+> In the examples and scripts, use config.data_parallel and config.model_parallel to refer to the data parallel slice dimension size and the model parallel slice dimension size.

 ```python
 import mindspore as ms